smbjorklund/media_update/doc/terms.md

 This documents the terminology that we use in UiB’s Web Project.

-We standardize on using English for our code and the text written for our [RTS issues](https://rts.uib.no/projects/w3/issues).
+We standardize on using English for our code, commits, and the text written for our [RTS issues](https://rts.uib.no/projects/w3/issues).
 This document displays the corresponding Norwegian term after the bar (if known or different).